deadfry42/gatchaterraria/README.md

 ----------

 patch notes:

+version 1.1.0 -> various changes: (scope creep is crazy)
+- Many ways to get a lower price and/or a good deal
+- Imposing restrictions to try to make weapons stay in your inventory
+- Add support for the [Dialogue Panel Rework](https://github.com/Cyrillya/DialogueTweak) mod by [Cyrillya](https://github.com/Cyrillya)
+- Give ammo to weapons that need ammo
+- Reduced lantern night buff to only 10% off instead of 20% off
+- Fixed a few random item list issues
+- Other various improvements, tweaks and bug fixes

 version 1.0.6 -> made summon weapons come with a whip and whips come with a summon weapon
 version 1.0.5 -> made the missing weapons in chests be 1-10 gold coins